TierMobility/frontend-challenge/README.md

 # Frontend challenge 🦅

-## Installation & setup

-Run `yarn install` to install dependancies, then copy `.env.dist` to `.env`.

 ## What you have to do
 *“As a user I want to shorten my long url and be able to copy it into clipboard to post it on a social platform (e.g. Twitter).”*

-In this challenge we’re asking you to create a user interface to shorten urls by using bitly API.
+In this challenge we’re asking you to create a user interface to shorten urls by using the [Bitly API](https://dev.bitly.com/api-reference#operation/createBitlink).
 In order to use the bitly API you need an `Authentication token`, which you will find in the environment variables (`.env`) of the project.

 Bonus points: